Diode: Etymology

 At the time of their invention, asymmetrical conduction devices were known as rectifiers.
-In 1919, the year tetrodes were invented, William Henry Eccles coined the term diode from the Greek roots di (from δί), meaning 'two', and ode (from οδός), meaning 'path'.
-The word diode, however, as well as triode, tetrode, pentode, hexode, were already in use as terms of multiplex telegraphy.
+In 1919, the year tetrodes were invented, William Henry Eccles coined the term diode from the Greek roots di (from δί), meaning "two", and ode (from οδός), meaning "path".
+The word diode however was already in use, as were triode, tetrode, pentode, hexode, as terms of multiplex telegraphy.

-Although all diodes rectify, the term rectifier is usually applied to diodes intended for power supply application in order to differentiate them from diodes intended for small signal circuits.
+Although all diodes rectify, "rectifier" usually applies to diodes used for power supply, to differentiate them from diodes intended for small signal circuits.

 Vacuum tube diodes

-A thermionic diode is a thermionic-valve device consisting of a sealed, evacuated glass or metal envelope containing two electrodes: a cathode and a plate.
+A thermionic diode is a vacuum tube consisting of a sealed, evacuated glass or metal envelope containing two electrodes: a cathode and a plate.
 The cathode is either indirectly heated or directly heated.
 If indirect heating is employed, a heater is included in the envelope.

 In operation, the cathode is heated to red heat, around 800–1000 C. A directly heated cathode is made of tungsten wire and is heated by a current passed through it from an external voltage source.
 An indirectly heated cathode is heated by infrared radiation from a nearby heater that is formed of Nichrome wire and supplied with current provided by an external voltage source.

 The operating temperature of the cathode causes it to release electrons into the vacuum, a process called thermionic emission.
 The cathode is coated with oxides of alkaline earth metals, such as barium and strontium oxides.
 These have a low work function, meaning that they more readily emit electrons than would the uncoated cathode.

 The plate, not being heated, does not emit electrons; but is able to absorb them.

 The alternating voltage to be rectified is applied between the cathode and the plate.
 When the plate voltage is positive with respect to the cathode, the plate electrostatically attracts the electrons from the cathode, so a current of electrons flows through the tube from cathode to plate.
 When the plate voltage is negative with respect to the cathode, no electrons are emitted by the plate, so no current can pass from the plate to the cathode.

+Types of vacuum tube diodes include the mercury vapor diode, the xenon gas diode, the Cold-cathode rectifier, and the magnetron.